uvalib/happymapper/README.md

        element :country, String, :tag => 'country'
      end

-Now when we access `street` we get a single value, but we still have `streets` if we ever need to the two values independently.
+Now when we access `street` we get a single value, but we still have `streets` if we ever need to the values as an array.

 ## Attribute Mapping